 - cold exposure water temperature less than 20 °C/68 °F

-- below average physical fitness level
+- · below average physical fitness level

-- fatigue
+- fatique

 - dehydration

 - previous history of DCI

 - stress

 - obesity

+- patent foramen ovale (PFO)

+- · exercise on or after dive

-This feature is used to adjust the computer to be more conservative, according to personal preference, by entering the suitable Personal Adjustment setting with the help of Table 5.6, Personal Adjustment settings.
+This feature is used to adjust the computer to be more conservative, according to personal preference, by entering the suitable Personal Adjustment setting with the help of Table 5.5, Personal Adjustment settings.
 In ideal conditions, retain the default setting, P0.
 If conditions are more difficult, or any of the factors which tend to increase the possibility of DCI exist, select P1, or even the most conservative P2.
-The dive computer then adjusts its mathematical model according to the entered Personal Adjustment setting, giving shorter no-decompression times (see Section 10.2.2.
-No-decompression limits, Table 10.1, No-decompression time limits for various depths (m) and Table 10.2, No-decompression time limits for various depths (ft) ).
+The dive computer then adjusts tis mathematical model according to the entered Personal Adjustment setting, giving shorter no-decompression times (see Section 10.2.2.
+No-decompression limits, Table 10.1, No-decompression time limits for various depths (m) and Table 10.2, No-decompression time limits for various depths (ft)).